junjayng1508/BBCSAIWinpetition2021Team2_icantfindaname.py/4jun2021_README.md

 # AIWinpetition_Team2_icantfindaname.py

+## How the Code Works
+### Initialising the variables
+It initialises the variables needed to operate the timer and calculate the score.
+It then randomly selects a theme using python's random module from a dictionary of themes and sentences.
+Then, it picks a sentence under the theme.
+After picking, it would define a timer function, which would then be Threaded later and used as a timer for the game.
+(In layman terms, it creates a timer, which would be started later) A function called getAIresponse(), which calls the API to generate sentences, would be initialised too.

+### Getting Players and Starting the Game
+User would then have to input the number of players.
+If the number of players are < 2, or is invalid, it will ask for a input again.
+A welcome message would then be shown, and the game would start after the player presses "Enter".
+When the player presses "Enter"
+The moment the player presses "Enter", it would start a Thread, which targets the timer function.
+(In layman terms, this starts the timer)

+### What Happens while the Game is Running?
+The code would loop forever till the timer is done.
+While the code is looping, it would ask all the players for a input to contribute to the story.
+Scores for each player would be added based on their word count.
+After each player has typed their sentences, an AI, which would be called via the function getAIresponse(), would contribute it's own ideas
+It would then check if the timer is up, and do the necessary actions.

+### When the Game Ends
+When it ends, the game would tally up the scores of each player.
+It would then announce the winner, followed by the group's total score.

+## Summary
 we created a variable and a countdown timer

 we also created a score counter stating each player's score at the end.